chubbard/gratum/README.md

 that Pipeline are all the rejected rows from the parent Pipeline.
 In this example, we used the `save` method to write out a pipe-delimited text file (ie a CSV).

-What's different about the rows that travel through the rejection pipeline is that they have 3 addition columns:
+What's different about the rows that travel through the rejection pipeline is that they have 4 addition columns:

 1. **rejectionCategory**
 2. **rejectionReason**
 3. **rejectionStep**
+4. **rejectionStackTrace**

 The rest of the columns are the original columns from the row object.
+The **rejectionStackTrace** is only present if an exception was thrown within a step.
+Typically, the **rejectionCategory** would be `SCRIPT_ERROR` in that case.

 ### Let's go Already!